ACCA Disciplinary Defence Lawyers

 The Admissions and Licensing Committee is responsible for applications to become members, students or affiliates, including readmissions, and applications for any of the certificates and licences issued by ACCA.

-It also deals with the eligibility of members, affiliates or students, who become bankrupt, to retain their status and the eligibility of members and firms, who are the subject of reports from ACCA’s practice monitoring department (PMD) or professional conduct department (PCD), to retain certificates.
+It also deals with the eligibility of members, affiliates or students who become bankrupt, to retain their status, and the eligibility of members and firms that are the subject of reports from ACCA’s practice monitoring department (PMD) or professional conduct department (PCD), to retain certificates.

 ACCA Appeals Committee